Are Metals Good Insulators Of Heat

 Lattice Vibrations (Phonons)

 While electrons are the primary carriers of heat in metals, lattice vibrations, or phonons, also contribute to thermal conductivity.
 Phonons are quantized vibrations of the atomic lattice in a solid.
-When one part of a metal is heated, the atoms in that region vibrate more vigorously.
+And when one part of a metal is heated, the atoms in that region vibrate more vigorously.
 These vibrations propagate through the lattice, transferring heat from the hot region to the cold region.

 Factors Affecting Thermal Conductivity